Concepts

 Incorporate keywords into ad copy strategically

 One of the most effective ways to improve ACoS and TACoS is by incorporating the most relevant keywords in the subheadings and content.
 This way, advertisers can ensure that their Amazon PPC campaigns are strategically aligned with the insights derived from ACoS and TACoS metrics.
-This approach facilitates the creation of targeted and effective campaigns optimized to deliver the best possible results in terms of advertising efficiency and sales performance.
+This approach facilitates the creation of targeted and effective campaigns, optimized to deliver the best possible results in advertising efficiency and sales performance.

 Implement Amazon PPC automation tools

 Sellers can use a variety of tools to calculate and control ACoS and TACoS.
-For example, Atom11 provides a complete tracking module for both metrics.
+For example, atom11 provides a complete tracking module for both metrics.
 It also provides recommendations for low ACoS and TACoS through bid management.

 The TACoS Trap

-Yes, TACoS is important, but TACoS is always lower than ACoS.
+Yes, TACoS is important, but it is always lower than ACoS.
 It is easy to fall into the trap of thinking that ads are performing great while, actually, you have a higher ACoS.
 That is why we suggest tracking both ACoS and TACoS over time to understand the trends.

-If you have decreasing ACoS and TACoS, it might be a good thing.
+• If you have decreasing ACoS and TACoS, it might be a good thing.
 This means that (a) ad effectiveness is improving and (b) the reliance on total ad sales is decreasing.

 1. Real-Time Data Integration for Smarter Decisions

-Understand sales trends of Ad spend vs total sales, TACoS data at ASIN level, AOV vs. total sales, Ad spend vs. BSR vs. total sales
+• Understand sales trends of Ad spend vs total sales, TACoS data at ASIN level, AOV vs. total sales, Ad spend vs. BSR vs. total sales.

 Using these real-time insights, you ensure that your ACoS remains within your profitability target and you don’t overspend on campaigns that aren’t driving sales.